elmtree-askmo/cloudcannon-app/content/learn/others/how-do-tinbergens-ultimate-questions-differ-from-proximate-questions-in-the-study-of-animal-behavior.md

 url: /learn/others/questions/how-do-tinbergens-ultimate-questions-differ-from-proximate-questions-in-the-study-of-animal-behavior
 score: -1.0
 related_article1:
+    id: 167680
+    title: >-
+        What is the role of glucocorticoids in stress management, and what are their behavioral implications?
+    subject: Others
+    url: /learn/others/questions/what-is-the-role-of-glucocorticoids-in-stress-management-and-what-are-their-behavioral-implications
+related_article2:
     id: 167674
+    title: >-
-    title: How is heritability measured, and why is it important for understanding behavioral traits?
+        How is heritability measured, and why is it important for understanding behavioral traits?
     subject: Others
     url: /learn/others/questions/how-is-heritability-measured-and-why-is-it-important-for-understanding-behavioral-traits
-related_article2:
-    id: 167677
-    title: What are neurohormones, and how do they influence animal behavior?
-    subject: Others
-    url: /learn/others/questions/what-are-neurohormones-and-how-do-they-influence-animal-behavior
 related_article3:
-    id: 167671
+    id: 167680
-    title: Differentiate between phenotype and genotype and their influence on animal behavior.
+    title: >-
+        What is the role of glucocorticoids in stress management, and what are their behavioral implications?
     subject: Others
-    url: /learn/others/questions/differentiate-between-phenotype-and-genotype-and-their-influence-on-animal-behavior
+    url: /learn/others/questions/what-is-the-role-of-glucocorticoids-in-stress-management-and-what-are-their-behavioral-implications
 related_article4:
-    id: 167673
+    id: 167666
+    title: >-
-    title: Provide an example of adaptation in animal behavior and its role in evolution.
+        Provide an example of how proximate and ultimate causes are interconnected in animal behavior.
     subject: Others
-    url: /learn/others/questions/provide-an-example-of-adaptation-in-animal-behavior-and-its-role-in-evolution
+    url: /learn/others/questions/provide-an-example-of-how-proximate-and-ultimate-causes-are-interconnected-in-animal-behavior
 related_article5:
-    id: 167674
+    id: 167679
-    title: How is heritability measured, and why is it important for understanding behavioral traits?
+    title: >-
+        How do environmental cues influence seasonal breeding behaviors in animals?
     subject: Others
-    url: /learn/others/questions/how-is-heritability-measured-and-why-is-it-important-for-understanding-behavioral-traits
+    url: /learn/others/questions/how-do-environmental-cues-influence-seasonal-breeding-behaviors-in-animals
 ---

 &nbsp;